 From India, Delhi

-I understood you issue, and this wage ceiling enhancement decision has been in pending since 2012.
-So you would have conveyed this earlier to employees and moreover there is no rule in EPF Act that an employee cannot be given exception form EPF Contribution because of his wage is in between 6500-15000.
+I understand your issue, and this wage ceiling enhancement decision has been pending since 2012.
+So, you should have conveyed this earlier to employees.
+Moreover, there is no rule in the EPF Act that an employee cannot be given an exception from EPF Contribution because their wage is between 6500-15000.

 Ravichandra Paanem.